msackton/taelgarverse1720/docs/people/historical-figures/avatus.md

 gender: male
 aliases:
 hide_toc: true
+hide_backlinks: true
+hide: [toc]
 ---
 ### Emperor Avatus

 The ruler of an autocracy established on the southern edge of Sembara in the DR 1420s.
-Comissioned the [Mirror of Soul Trapping](<../../campaigns/dunmari-frontier/treasure/treasure-from-agata/mirror-of-soul-trapping.md>).
+Comissioned the Mirror of Soul Trapping.